Spread of Islam: Indian subcontinent

-Embedded within these lies the concept of Islam as a foreign imposition and Hinduism being natural condition of the natives who resisted, resulting in the failure of the project to Islamicize the Indian subcontinent is highly embroiled with the politics of the partition and communalism in India.
+Embedded within these lies the concept of Islam as a foreign imposition and Hinduism being a natural condition of the natives who resisted, failing the project to Islamicize the Indian subcontinent is highly embroiled with the politics of the partition and communalism in India.
 Considerable controversy exists as to how conversion to Islam came about in the Indian subcontinent.
 These are typically represented by the following schools of thought: